XVARY Composite Score

 10% color-group growth is strong. it needs to stay strong enough to matter inside a $1.6B company.

-volume softness in food and beverage
+Volume softness in food and beverage

 management already called out pressure in north american and european food and beverage markets, with weaker volumes in asia pacific too. on a business that grew 3.5% last year, you do not have a huge cushion for more softness.